-Origins: For nearly a century, American workers from all walks of life have lived in fear of one day receiving “pink slips” from their employers — notices printed on pink paper (usually distributed with paychecks) informing employees that their services are no longer required.
+Origins: For about a century, American workers from all walks of life have lived in fear of one day receiving “pink slips” from their employers: notices (usually distributed with paychecks) informing employees that their services are no longer required.

-Over the years people have offered plenty of examples of companies that supposedly used pink slips to fire their employees, but none that has ever been verified.
-The most common explanation (also unverified) predictably concerns the Ford Motor Company (as Henry Ford and his business are commonly viewed as the prototype that established the modern corporate employer-employee business relationship):
+Over the years people have offered plenty of examples of companies that supposedly used pink slips to fire their employees, but none has ever been verified.
+The most common explanation predictably concerns the Ford Motor Company (as Henry Ford and his business are commonly viewed as the prototype that established the modern corporate employer-employee business relationship):

 The “pink slip” has come a long way from when Henry Ford dreamed up a way to evaluate his assembly line employees.
 Each worker had a cubbyhole where at the end of the workday, a manager would place a piece of colored paper.
 A white piece of paper meant their work was acceptable, a pink one meant the boot.

 Other languages have also used terms for dismissals related to colorful paperwork — Germans would “get the blue letter” (“den blauen Brief bekommen”), and the French military dismissed personnel with a “yellow paper” (“cartouche jaune”) — but perhaps the “pink slip” doesn’t have anything to do with color at all.
 Consider that we often use terms relating to injury or violence to describe the severing of a relationship (e.g., a fired employee has “gotten the axe,” a player who doesn’t make the team is said to have been “cut”), and that when used as a verb, “pink” means “to pierce” or “to stab” (hence the item known as “pinking shears”) or “to wound by criticism or ridicule.”